-The oil crisis of the 1970s caused many countries to rethink their policies on the security of their energy supply and with this came greater focus on renewable energy, nuclear power and domestic fossil fuels.
+The oil crisis of the 1970s caused many countries to rethink their policies on the security of their energy supply and with this came a greater focus on renewable energy, nuclear power, and domestic fossil fuels.
 Then, during the 1970s and 1980s, the impact of acid rain specifically (and environmentalism more generally) led to the Large Combustion Plant Directive in Europe and the Clean Air Act in the U.S.

-After the Cold War, UN Summits in 1992 and 2002 looked at the development of alternative energy sources to reduce our reliance on fossils fuels given their linkages to climate change.
+After the Cold War, UN Summits in 1992 and 2002 looked at the development of alternative energy sources to reduce our reliance on fossil fuels given their linkages to climate change.
 These discussions helped build the foundation for the EU’s target to meet 20% of its total energy needs from renewable energy sources by 2020.
 And then the resulting legislation was another watershed moment in the growth of renewables.

-From there, it was December 2015 when the UNFCCC reached a landmark agreement — The Paris Agreement — to combat climate change and to accelerate the actions and investments that are required for a sustainable low-carbon future.
+From there, it was December 2015 when the UNFCCC reached a landmark agreement — The Paris Agreement — to combat climate change and accelerate the actions and investments that are required for a sustainable low-carbon future.

-And then the fourth example I mentioned, several incredibly high-profile nuclear accidents across four decades.
+And then the fourth example I mentioned several incredibly high-profile nuclear accidents across four decades.
 The public and political reactions that followed the disaster at Fukushima in Japan, which is the most recent example, created ripples across Asia and into Europe.
 In Germany, for instance, this was certainly a key factor in their decision to shutter nuclear generation over the next few years.

-But even before then, accidents at Chernobyl in Ukraine in 1986 and at Three Mile Island in Pennsylvania in 1979 undermined confidence across much of Europe and the U.S. The combined effect of these disasters was to influence — either partly or largely — countries or markets that might have otherwise increased their reliance on nuclear generation.
+But even before then, accidents at Chornobyl in Ukraine in 1986 and at Three Mile Island in Pennsylvania in 1979 undermined confidence across much of Europe and the U.S. The combined effect of these disasters was to influence — either partly or largely — countries or markets that might have otherwise increased their reliance on nuclear generation.
 And instead, many of those decided to pivot to other sources, renewables being one of those.